aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 supply a custom callback function via subclassing `AWSIotMqttClient`.
 It is recommended to use lifecycle events callbacks to help determine the state of the MQTT client during operation.

-V2 SDK add 2 new lifecycle events, providing 5 lifecycle events in total: “on connection success”, “on connection failure”, “on disconnect” (the same as “on connection closed” in V1 SDK), “on stopped”, and “on attempting connect”.
+V2 SDK adds 2 new lifecycle events, providing 5 lifecycle events in total: “on connection success”, “on connection failure”, “on disconnect” (the same as “on connection closed” in V1 SDK), “on stopped”, and “on attempting connect”.
 Enabling lifecycle events is mandatory in V2 SDK.